drdn/slides/PITCHME.md

 - Works cited == more sources for you
 - Search the works of a single author
 - Look for annotated and/or published bibliographies

-@ulend
-    @ul
 - *HINT:* Ask your reference librarian to help you find relevant materials!

 @ulend

 Note: *Question to the group*: Has anyone ever gone down the Rabbit Hole on Wikipedia?
 Clicking link after link until you windup far from where you started?